 Once you complete the order you’ll be taken to a signup page.

-And then to you’ll have to create your marketplace.
-You’ll see form like the one below.
+And then you’ll have to create your marketplace.
+You’ll see a form like the one below.

-Fill out the form and once you’re done, click “Create Marketplace” and your details will be confirmed as shown below.
+Fill out the form and once you’re done, click “Create Marketplace” to get started.

 Now you’re fully registered and can start using SamCart.

 Next step is to create a checkout page.
 By the way, here is how your SamCart dashboard will look like: